10 Most Powerful Blogs to Read Right Now

 - Gizmodo: Gizmodo is a part of the Gawker Media network.
 Gizmodo offers news on technology and electronics.
 It was launched in 2002 by Peter Rojas.
 It appeals to the “techies” of the world who are seeking out information about new electronics and updates.

-- Business Insider: This blog site is a prime source for anything that falls under a business related category.
-Ranking high on the Google search ranks, its contributors focus on areas like finances, new media and technology.
-It was first founded in 2009, and functions similar to The Huffington Post as a news aggregator.
+- Business Insider: This blog site is a prime source for anything that falls under a business-related category.
+Ranking high in the Google search ranks, its contributors focus on areas like finances, new media and technology.
+It was first founded in 2009 and functions similar to The Huffington Post as a news aggregator.